KeinR/prp/README.md

 ### Proof project

-Ms. Albright period 1
+Ms. Albrecht, period 1\
 Orion Musselman

-This is a program that will walk you through the power rule proof.
+This is a program that will walk you through the power rule proof.\
-Each slide can be found in slides/*, however the text is obfuscated by formatting.
+Each slide can be found in slides/*, however the text is obfuscated by formatting and commands.\
+Advance through a slide by pressing [a key].